Duong-NguyenTrinhTrung/PGx-Documentation/index.rst

 The `source code`_ and `source data`_ are freely available on `GitHub`_.

-Below, a table overview of all the main pages and functionalities in PGx grouped by sections, along links to specific documentation pages, associated slides and video demonstrations.
+Below, a table overview of all the main pages and functionalities in PGxDB grouped by sections, along links to specific documentation pages, associated slides and video demonstrations.

 .. _source code: https://github.com/Duong-NguyenTrinhTrung/pgx-db
 .. _source data: https://github.com/Duong-NguyenTrinhTrung/PharmacogenomicsData